Best Healthy Vegetables to Eat

 6. Beans, Peas, and Legumes

-In addition to being an excellent source dietary fiber, legumes also contain some of the highest concentrations of protein found in any edible plant.
+In addition to being an excellent source of dietary fiber, legumes also contain some of the highest concentrations of protein found in any edible plant.
 Many people have a strong gastrointestinal response to legumes – especially when undercooked – so plan ahead.
 Dry beans, for example, generally need to soak overnight before being cooked.

 7. Summer and Winter Squash